 If all this is too much for you, why not do it the easy way with our Parlay Hedge Calculator below.

 How to use the Hedge Betting Calculator –

 Enter the stake and payout of the original bet along with the odds of the other side of the bet (your hedge).

-The Hedge Betting Calculator will determine the optimal stake for the new bet to maximize guaranteed profit.
+The Parlay Hedge Calculator will determine the optimal stake for the new bet to maximize guaranteed profit.

 You’ll thank us when the stress has been alleviated…